 During February 2024, PRM entered into a joint venture agreement with Rimrock Exploration and Development Inc. ("Rimrock") to explore, develop and mine (the "Mining Operations") certain uranium and vanadium permitted mines and mining claims located in Colorado and owned by Rimrock (the "JV").
 Pursuant to the terms of the JV, Rimrock will contribute certain assets into the JV and PRM will contribute \$200,000 (the "Initial Contribution") to be used to fund the Mining Operations.
 Thereafter, each party will own a 50% interest in the assets of the JV.
 During the initial phase of the JV, Rimrock will be the operator and the permits and licenses for the operator will remain in the name of Rimrock.
 The JV intends to sell the mined material to the Company under terms to be determined.
 During the term of the JV, PRM will pay the costs of the Mining Operations and will be entitled to recover 50% of such costs subsequent to the contribution of the full amount of the Initial Contribution.
 The JV will fund the recovery payments to be made to PRM from the proceeds of the sale of mined material.
-On February 20, 2024, PRM funded \$50,000 of the Initial Contribution, which was expensed to mining expenditures within the condensed interim consolidated statements of operations and other comprehensive loss and reflected within mining cost in the table above.
-Subsequently on April 11, 2024, PRM funded an additional \$53,931 to the JV.
+During the three and six months ended June 30, 2024, PRM funded approximately \$128,549 and \$178,549 to the JV, respectively, which was expensed to mining expenditures within the condensed interim consolidated statements of operations and other comprehensive loss and reflected within mining cost in the table above.